 The first website to feature a responsive web design was Audi.com in 2001.
 Since then, more and more organizations are shifting to responsive web designs, including:

-Shopify is an ecommerce platform designed to be responsive, with many responsive themes for users to create their own responsive ecommerce websites.
+Digital experience design is essential to Shopify’s ecommerce platform designed to be responsive, with many responsive themes for users to create their own responsive ecommerce websites.
 This is important, as well over 80% of all traffic and 71% of orders on Shopify stores come through mobile devices.

 Shopify adapts its design by carefully selecting images that crop (instead of zoom), with content that streamlines to a single-column without some of the “extra” elements.
 Navigation adjusts as well, with mobile and tablet websites featuring the hamburger menu.